codr7/eli-java/README.md

 ## Intro
-`jx` is a custom Lisp interpreter implemented and designed to be easily embedded in Java.
+`jx` is a custom Lisp interpreter implemented and designed to be easily embedded in Java, as well as allow convenient access to Java's vast portable library ecosystem.

 ## REPL
 Launching the `.jar`-file without arguments starts a REPL.